 Once again, we are fighting the odds when choosing Optin form plugins that are clean, pure and lightweight.
-Not only do the best Email Marketing Services at your disposal have their own opt in forms, but you can browse maybe 60 more optin plugins in the WordPress directory to choose from.
+Add to the fact that the best Email Marketing Services at your disposal have their own opt in forms, you can browse maybe 60 more optin plugins in the WordPress directory to choose from.

 Sure, it can be quite challenging, (maybe fun?) to be able to have an immense number of fancy extras in your opt in form(s) if you are not too passionate about site performance.
 As we’ve come to understand what this tutorial is striving for, this search was one of the most frustrating experiences I had yet encountered!
 Just about every opt in form plugin, free or paid, added many unwanted performance problems to my blog site.

-Adding to that, what ever E-mail Marketing Service you choose will have a bunch of subscribe form list options along with their email campaigns plans.
+As stated above, which ever E-mail Marketing Service you choose will have a bunch of subscribe form loptions along with their email campaigns plans.
 I would advise trying them out and then testing your site on GTmetrix or Google.
 Take my word, virtually all of them will add many unwanted complications to slow down your site.